webqit/webqit-community.docs/oohtml/README.md

 </body>
 ```

+The `<import>` stands by somewhere so that it can return to its slot in the event that all of the imported ccontents are removed.
+Details ahead.

-It is also possible to define the *module ID* on a regular element to control the `<import>` elements within the block.
+Now, it is possible to define one *module ID* on a regular element for use by one or more `<import>` elements within the block.

 ```html
 <body>